krOoze/Hello_Triangle/README.md

-Hello Triangle Vulkan demo
+Hello Triangle Vulkan DXGI interop demo
 =========================

-This is a traditional Hello World style application for the Vulkan API.
-It renders a RGB shaded equilateral triangle (well, if the resolution is a square).
+This is a Hello World style application for the Vulkan API showing qck and dyrty interop with DXGI.
+This demo uses DXGI swapchain and imports its Images into Vulkan.
+Then it renders a RGB shaded equilateral triangle (well, if the resolution is a square).

 The code is relatively flat and basic, so I think it's good enough for learning.
 No tutorial or even much comments are provided though (comments do lie anyway